Brightify/Fetcher/README.md

 }
 ```

-These modifiers allows you to say that one `RequestEnhancer` should run before another (it is more convenient way of specifying the order if you don't care about the order of not related enhancers).
-Also they are the reason for `priority` being static.
+These modifiers allow you to say that one `RequestEnhancer` should run before another (it is a convenient way to specify the order without having to care about the order or unrelated enhancers).
+They are also the reason for `priority` being static.
 In this example `RequestEnhancer2` will always run before `RequestEnhancer1`:

 ```Swift
 struct RequestEnhancer1: RequestEnhancer {